redpanda-data/connect/README.md

 [![Build Status][travis-badge]][travis-url]

-Benthos is a service that bridges message queues in ways that can simplify your platform or reduce development time.
+Benthos is a service that bridges message queues in ways that can simplify your platform and reduce development time.
+It also offers a variety of [configurable message processors][10] that can be chained together for solving common streaming problems such as filtering, modifying, batching, splitting, (de)compressing, (un)archiving, etc.

 A range of optional buffer strategies are available, allowing you to select a balance between latency, protection against back pressure and file based